Azure-Samples/iotedge-end2end-messageflow/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure
+description: "This solution is an end-to-end solution to test a full Azure IoT Edge setup.
+It consists of two parts:"
+urlFragment: iotedge-end2end-messageflow
+---

 # Azure IoT Edge - End2End testing loop

 This solution is an end-to-end solution to test a full Azure IoT Edge setup.
 It consists of two parts: